VNMod/Data-Structures-and-Algorithms/Projects/Virus Detector, Project 5/README.md

   PATH="/Applications/CMake.app/Contents/bin":"$PATH
   ```

-- Then, generate the build and configuration files (it uses the CMakeLists.txt file that enlists the the source, targets and executables) with this command:
+- Then, generate the build and configuration files (it uses the CMakeLists.txt file that enlists the source, targets and executables) with this command:

   ```
   cmake .